 The TSA’s Byzantine security measures are making it increasingly difficult to travel “carry-on only” these days.
 It seems we travelers are now required to remove everything but Clif Bars from our screened baggage.

 One little-known trick is to replace all (or as many as possible) liquid toiletries with solid alternatives.
 Stick-based products are not required to be packed in a one-quart, liquids-only Ziploc bag, meaning they don’t need to be removed from your carry-on luggage for separate screening.
-Here are five of our favorite solid travel products to get you started.
+Here are our favorite solid travel products to get you started.

 In some areas of the world — we’re looking at you, Caribbean — sunscreen is often exorbitantly overpriced.
 If you plan on traveling some place tropical for even a week, a travel-size bottle of spray or liquid sunblock likely won’t be enough.
 Neutrogena’s Ultra Sheer Face + Body Stick is a deodorant-like stick sunblock that’s water-resistant, lightweight, fast-absorbing, and offers SPF 70 protection.

 If you’re heading anywhere remote or fun (think: Costa Rica, equatorial Africa, or Alaska in summer), you can probably count on there being plenty of bugs.
 While the best bug repellent comes in spray form, Repel’s Insect Repellent Sportsmen Stick works almost as well.
 The compact, one-ounce sticks offer long-lasting protection (Repel promises up to eight hours) against the usual pests, including gnats, ticks, chiggers, and fleas.
 Most importantly, it protects against mosquitoes that can transmit Zika, Dengue, West Nile, and Chikungunya viruses.